Amazon Web Services

 If you purchased a perpetual license, you can download client software from your DEI customer page.

 AWS Marketplace instances of CloudDat include ExpeDat client software on the EC2 instance.
 You can access this software by entering the instance's public IP address into your web browser, as described in the Installation steps.

-Three client types are available ExpeDat Desktop is a graphical file transfer application, similar to most FTP clients DropDat droplets are self-contained drag-and-drop uploaders movedat is a scriptable command line utility, with syntax similar to scp.
+Four client types are available.
+ExpeDat Desktop is a graphical file transfer application, similar to most FTP clients DropDat droplets are self-contained drag-and-drop uploaders movedat is a scriptable command line utility, with syntax similar to scp.
 ExpeDat Mobile is a document and media uploader for iOS.

 The instructions below cover basic use of the ExpeDat clients with CloudDat.

 Documentation for the clients included with CloudDat can be downloaded from the Marketplace instance, for subscriptions, or from your DEI customer site, for perpetual licenses.
 Documenation for the latest version can also be found online at the main ExpeDat documentation site.

 ExpeDat Desktop graphical client resembles typical file transfer clients.

 This is a fully functional ExpeDat client and can be used with other ExpeDat servers.
 Complete ExpeDat documentation is included in the "Full Client Package" and online.
 The S3 functionality provided by the CloudDat gateway is referred to as an "Object Handler" in the ExpeDat documentation and is enabled when the "Handler" drop-down menu shows "S3".
 When "None" is selected, ExpeDat will attempt to access the instance filesystem instead.